 To celebrate Earth Day, SproutVideo launched an initiative in 2016 to give back to the planet by donating to the National Forest Foundation (NFF).
 Our donation will help restore America’s National Forests.
-Keep reading to learn more about how this program works, and some fun facts about trees!
+Keep reading to learn more about this initiative, and some fun facts about trees!

 Why Plant Trees?

 Trees are unbelievably cool organisms when you think about it.
 As we all know, they happily filter air for us, and produce the oxygen that makes Earth inhabitable by other creatures.
 In fact, just one mature tree produces approximately 260 pounds of oxygen per year.
 That means two trees can supply adequate oxygen to support a family of four for a year.1

 Trees do a lot beyond producing the air you need to survive.
 Their roots prevent soil erosion, and protect waterways, providing clean drinking water for millions of people.
 Meanwhile, their branches create habitats for all sorts of animals and insects.

 You probably already knew all of that.
 But, did you know that trees talk to each other?
 When under attack from voracious insects, a tree will release a flood of chemicals into the air that serves to alert other trees nearby of the imminent danger.
 These chemicals prompt neighboring trees to also release their own defensive chemicals.
 In turn, this helps protect them against the attacking insects.2